LepistaBioinformatics/blutils/README.md

 Usage: blu <COMMAND>

 Commands:
-  blast  Execute the parallel blast and run consensus algorithm check  Check `Blutils` dependencies help   Print this message or the help of the given subcommand(s)
+  build-db  Build the blast database as a pre-requisite for the blastn command blastn    Execute the parallel blast and run consensus algorithm check     Check `Blutils` dependencies help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information